IoE Research Staff and their Projects

 Dr. Trakulphadetkrai’s research interests are centred around the use of storytelling to help enrich mathematics teaching and learning experiences.
 Currently, he leads the non-profit research-based MathsThroughStories.org initiative, which sets out to investigate various aspects of using mathematical story picture books in mathematics teaching and learning.
 The website also offers valuable and free resources for parents and teachers.
 Since its launch in March 2017, the website has now been viewed over 300,000 times by more than 70,000 teachers and parents from over 180 countries.
 Dr. Trakulphadetkrai has also provided training to over 500 in-service teachers at schools and around 2,000 teacher trainees at around 30 universities across the UK and internationally on how to integrate mathematics story picture books in mathematics teaching.

-In addition to his roles as Lecturer in Primary Mathematics Education and as Director of Research Communications at the University of Reading’s Institute of Education, Dr. Trakulphadetkrai also serves as an executive committee member and trustee of the UK Association of Teachers of Mathematics and the Co-Convenor of the British Education Research Association’s Mathematics Education Special Interest Group.
-Previously, he has served as an executive committee member of the British Society for Research into Learning Mathematics; as Chair of the British Congress of Mathematics Education’s Communications Committee as well as Co-Editor of the Mathematical Association’s Primary Mathematics Journal.
+In addition to his roles as Associate Professor of Mathematics Education and as Director of Research Communications at the University of Reading’s Institute of Education, Dr. Trakulphadetkrai also serves as the Co-Convenor of the British Education Research Association’s Mathematics Education Special Interest Group.
+Previously, he has served as an executive committee member of the British Society for Research into Learning Mathematics; as Chair of the CPD Business Group and trustee of the UK Association of Teachers of Mathematics; as Chair of the British Congress of Mathematics Education’s Communications Committee, as well as Co-Editor of the Mathematical Association’s Primary Mathematics Journal.

 Research interests: mathematical story picture books; mathematics and language proficiency; mathematics and literacy; primary mathematics education; comparative education